A Perfect Day in Middleton

 National Mustard Museum in downtown Middleton.
 The shop upstairs offers a large selection of mustards and fun novelty gifts and the National Mustard Museum is downstairs and free for all.

-NATIONAL MUSTARD MUSEUM: You cannot come to Middleton and not check out the National Mustard Museum — home to 6,000 mustards, a free museum and quirky shop.
+NATIONAL MUSTARD MUSEUM: You cannot come to Middleton and not check out the National Mustard Museum — home to 6,000 mustards, a free museum and a quirky shop.
 Come and enjoy the free museum while finding the perfect souvenirs to take home to friends or enjoy for yourself.

 LODGING: Choose from one of NINE hotel properties which are all just minutes from everything mentioned in these lists!
 Click here to see all nine properties.